myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Participating in Course Discussions
 ###############################################

-.. please suggest a better title ^^ for this section!

 Course discussions give you the opportunity to start conversations with other students, ask questions of the course team, and participate in the course community.